Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 UNLV Stats and Trends

-- This season, the Rebels have an ATS record of 4-3 in their seven games as an underdog of 3 points or more.
+- UNLV has played nine games, with five wins against the spread.

+- So far this year, the Rebels have been installed as underdogs by a 3-point margin or more seven times and are 4-3 ATS in those matchups.

-- UNLV's games this year have gone over the total in four out of eight opportunities (50%).
+- UNLV's games this season have hit the over on four of eight set point totals (50%).

-- The Rebels have turned the ball over 15 times, six fewer times than the Rainbow Warriors have forced turnovers (21).
+- This year the Rebels have 15 turnovers, six fewer than the Rainbow Warriors have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.